FOUNDATION STAGE CURRICULUM

-The Foundation Stage covers the Nursery and Reception Years.
 We follow the Early Years Foundation Stage (EYFS) which is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
-The children learn through a balanced curriculum of fun structured lessons and by following their own interests in a well resourced and exciting environment.
+The children learn through a balanced curriculum of fun, structured lessons and by following their own interests in a well-resourced and exciting environment.

-The curriculum comprises of seven areas of learning.
+The Foundation Stage curriculum is divided into seven areas of learning.
+These are as follows:

 The prime areas:

 |Personal, social and emotional development-||

 The specific areas:

 |Understanding the world||